jboss-fuse/quickstarts/fuse/sap-srfc-server-fuse/README.md

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component using the Blueprint XML syntax.
 * How to use the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component to handle requests from SAP.
 * How to configure connections used by the component.
+* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component.

 For more information see: